AIML-K/aiml-k.github.io/content/en/log/conjectures/_index.md

 # linktitle: Course

 # Page summary for search engines.
-summary: "Research questions"
+summary: "Research questions, viewpoints, and conjectures."

-# Date page published
+# Date page published. e.g. '2025-09-01'.
+Last updated date when empty.
-date: 2025-01-01
+date: ''

 # Book page type (do not modify).
 type: book

 # Position of this page in the menu.
 Remove this option to sort alphabetically.
-weight: 1
+weight: 10
 ---